zaustinj33/RNA-Bisulfite-HPC-parallel-processing/README.md

 2) FastQC - clean quality analysis
 3) meRanT alignment - map reads to transcriptome (can be changed to genome)
 4) meRanCall - generates a table of m5C sites per transcript
-5) meRanDiff - (not added, unreliable) will generate analysis of differentially methylated sites between samples
+5) meRanComapre - (not added yet) will generate analysis of differentially methylated sites between samples

 ## 3) MultiQC
 ### Input: statitics summaries of FastQC and meRanT | Output: .html report of all analysis